-There are several things to consider before deciding on the best air conditioning and heating for your new home at Newenham.
+There are several things to consider before deciding on the best solution for heating and cooling your new home at Newenham.

 It is important to make an informed decision about your heating and cooling, as it is generally the biggest user of electricity in your home at about 40% of the total bill.